Skip to content

-Are you planning to move into the San Francisco Bay Area in 2024?
-Do you hope to buy a home in the Bay Area later in 2024?
-Have questions about current real estate market conditions or the long-range outlook?
+Are you planning to move to the San Francisco Bay Area in 2025?
+Do you hope to buy a home later in 2025?
+Want to get up to speed on local real estate market trends?

-You’ve come to the right place!
-We created this fully updated home-buying guide for those who are relocating to the San Francisco Bay area in 2024 and plan to enter the real estate market.
+You’re in the right place!
+We created this fully updated home-buying guide for those who are relocating to the San Francisco Bay Area in 2025 and planning to enter the real estate market.

 What Is the San Francisco ‘Bay Area’ Exactly?

-Let’s start with a bit of background, before we get to the real estate side of things.
-Here’s an overview of the San Francisco Bay Area including geography, population, and other useful info for people relocating in 2024.
+Let’s start with some background before exploring the real estate side of things.
+Here’s an overview of the San Francisco Bay Area including geography, population, and other useful info for people relocating in 2025.

 Bay Area Geography and Makeup